section-engineering-education/engineering-education/articles/static-site-dynamic-nodejs-web-app/index.md

 ### Passing Server-Side Data
 Congratulations!
 You've successfully converted your static website to a Node.js web app.
 You've also created your first Express web server and learned the basics of EJS templating.

+Eager to deploy your first Node.js web app so you can show it off?
+Follow my [Node.js deployment tutorial for DigitalOcean](/engineering-education/deploying-nodejs-web-app).

 If you want to build on the skills you've learned in this tutorial, I suggest using EJS templating to work with APIs and databases.

-If you need a helping hand on either of those areas, check out my [Getting to Grips with Databases guide](/engineering-education/working-with-databases-part1/) which will get you started and later expand into using EJS.
+If you need a helping hand on either of those areas, check out my [Getting to Grips with Databases](/engineering-education/working-with-databases-part1/) and [Getting to Grips with APIs](/engineering-education/simple-guide-to-using-apis-nodejs) guides which will get you started.